Whether you’re gearing up for a high-intensity workout or taking a weekend hike, it’s important to eat right and hydrate to fuel all your activities.

 Flavored milk, such as chocolate and strawberry, is a great recovery drink.
 In addition to being delicious, it contains an ideal 3:1 ratio of carbohydrates to protein.
 The carbohydrates refuel muscles and replenish energy stores while the high-quality protein repairs and rebuilds muscles.

 We also sweat a lot during exercise and in that sweat, we lose electrolytes such as sodium, potassium, and magnesium.
-Being a leading source of nine essential nutrients, including potassium and magnesium, milk is a great choice to replace those electrolytes.
+Being a leading source of 13 essential nutrients, including potassium and magnesium, milk is a great choice to replace those electrolytes.

 Recovery foods should be consumed within 15-60 minutes of exercising and again 3-4 hours after to allow for ideal recovery.